dmbarbour/wikilon/docs/ABCRT.md

 If I do favor multi-process access, I'll need to somehow track ephemeral stowage references safely between processes.
 This is non-trivial.

-### Regarding Error Reporting

-Originally I was returning an 'error' value for most functions.
-I'm beginning to think this was a bad idea.
-First, it overly complicates the client API.
-Second, most errors are not recoverable.
-Third, tracking the exact cause of error is expensive.
-I may be better served by accumulating errors, similar to a context-specific `errno` or an error list of sorts, or by wrapping error values.
-By simply tracking, at the context level, whether an error has occurred.

 ## Structure

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
 The environment may also be associated with worker threads for par-seq parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.